eclipse-archived/codewind-filewatchers/DEVELOPING.md

-# Developing the Codewind File Watchers
+# Developing the Codewind Filewatchers

 ## Building and testing the Java filewatcher